Skip to main content

 HMAC-SHA256 verification

-Always verify the X-Webhook-Signature header to confirm the payload came from QC Custody and hasn’t been tampered with.
+Always verify the X-Webhook-Signature header to confirm the payload came from Qustody and hasn’t been tampered with.
 The signature is computed as:

 HMAC-SHA256(webhook_secret, timestamp + "." + raw_body)